conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/prepositions.md

 For example, *common nouns* can be modified by prepositions (which themselves take other nouns as their complements):

-> `B’ e Cumhal a b’ ainm air aon de na daoine seo.` ‘It was Cumhal that was the nome of one of these men.’
+> `B’ e Cumhal a b’ ainm air aon de na daoine seo.` ‘It was Cumhal that was the name of one of these men.’
 >
 > `Dh’fhalbh i astar fada tro thìr fhàsail.` ‘She set out for a long distance through desolate land.’
 >